Diffusion Policy: Visuomotor Policy Learning via Action Diffusion: Introduction

 \item \textbf{Time-series diffusion transformer.} We propose a new transformer-based diffusion network that minimizes the over-smoothing effects of typical CNN-based models and achieves state-of-the-art performance on tasks that require high-frequency action changes and velocity control. \end{itemize}

-We systematically evaluate Diffusion Policy across \textbf{12} tasks from \textbf{4} different benchmarks \cite{ibc, gupta2019relay, robomimic, bet} under the behavior cloning formulation.
+We systematically evaluate Diffusion Policy across \textbf{15} tasks from \textbf{4} different benchmarks \cite{ibc, gupta2019relay, robomimic, bet} under the behavior cloning formulation.
 The evaluation includes both simulated and real-world environments, 2DoF to 6DoF actions, single- and multi-task benchmarks, and fully- and under-actuated systems, with rigid and fluid objects, using demonstration data collected by single and multiple users.

 Empirically, we find \textbf{consistent} performance boost across all benchmarks with an average improvement of 46.9\%, providing strong evidence of the effectiveness of Diffusion Policy.
 We also provide detailed analysis to carefully examine the characteristics of the proposed algorithm and the impacts of the key design decisions.

-The code, data, and training details will be publicly available for reproducing our results. \textit{\textbf{Please refer to the supplementary material for the robot videos.}}
+This work is an extended version of the conference paper \cite{chi2023diffusionpolicy}.
+We expand the content of this paper in the following ways: \begin{itemize} \item Include a new discussion section on the connections between diffusion policy and control theory.
+See Sec. \ref{sec:control}. \item Include additional ablation studies in simulation on alternative network architecture design and different pretraining and finetuning paradigms, Sec. \ref{sec:arch_ablation}. \item Extend the real-world experimental results with three bimanual manipulation tasks including Egg Beater, Mat Unrolling, and Shirt Folding in Sec. \ref{sec:eval_bimanual}. \end{itemize}